2023 Most Focused Master’s Degree Colleges for Materials Engineering in Alabama

 Avg Cost*

-For this year’s “Schools for a Master’s Highly Focused on Materials Engineering Major in Alabama” ranking, we looked at 3 colleges that offer a degree in materials engineering.
-That schools that top this list have a program in materials engineering in which the largest percentage of students at the school are enrolled.
+This year’s “Schools for a Master’s Highly Focused on Materials Engineering Major in Alabama” ranking looked at 3 colleges that offer degrees in a bachelor’s in materials engineering.
+The colleges and universities that top this list are recognized because their materials engineering program is one of the largest majors offered at the school.

 Schools for a Master’s Highly Focused on Materials Engineering Major in Alabama